ast-grep/ast-grep.github.io/website/guide/rule-config/atomic-rule.md

 ast-grep has three categories of rules.
 Let's start with the most basic one: atomic rule.

 Atomic rule defines the most basic matching rule that determines whether one syntax node matches the rule or not.
-There are three kinds of atomic rule: `pattern`, `kind` and `regex`.
+There are four kinds of atomic rule: `pattern`, `kind`, `regex` and `nthChild`.

 ## `pattern`